isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

 #### 15. What health measures will I be subject to upon returning to Singapore after my RGL travel?

 Singapore-based travellers returning from their travel on the Singapore-Indonesia RGL will be subjected to the prevailing Stay Home Notice (SHN) policy applicable to incoming travellers to Singapore from Indonesia, which includes 14-day SHN at dedicated SHN facilities and a COVID-19 PCR swab test before the end of the SHN.
 Travellers will pay for the cost of the 14-day SHN and the PCR swab test.
 For more information about the SHN issued by ICA, please refer to <https://www.ica.gov.sg/covid-19/shn>.
+Singapore-based travellers returning to Singapore from their travel on the Singapore-Indonesia RGL are also exempted from the requirement for travellers in Indonesia to undergo pre-departure testing before they depart for Singapore.

-You may also wish to refer to <https://www.ica.gov.sg/covid-19> for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid19/ArrivalSG> for information on the prevailing health measures for inbound travellers.
+You may also wish to refer to <https://www.ica.gov.sg/covid-19> for the latest details and updates on border control measures as well as <https://www.ica.gov.sg/covid-19/ArrivalSG> for information on the prevailing health measures for inbound travellers.

 #### 16. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Indonesia?

 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival in Singapore.
 Singapore Citizens and Permanent Residents who travelled to Indonesia on the Singapore-Indonesia RGL may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders who travelled to Indonesia on the SingaporeIndonesia RGL may tap on their usual financing arrangements, such as foreign worker insurance.
+Long-Term Pass Holders who travelled to Indonesia on the Singapore-Indonesia RGL may tap on their usual financing arrangements, such as foreign worker insurance.

 Singapore Citizens, Permanent Residents and Long-Term Pass holders should retain the e-visa which confirms that he/she was granted approval by the relevant authorities to travel to Indonesia under the RGL.
-The document is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from Indonesia via the RGL.
+The e-visa is to be presented to the hospital as an indication of eligibility for Government subsidies, MediShield Life/Integrated Shield Plan or any other form of coverage (if applicable), should he/she be tested positive for COVID-19 upon return from Indonesia via the RGL.

 <div id="annexa"> </div>